WBEMextras/wbemextras.github.com/documentation/index.md

 Purpose is to delete obsolete HPSIM and WEBES subscriptions on this system.
 </pre>

-The option `-d` is very helpful to run it in debug mode, then you will see what it will try to do (if you run the script with `-d` argument).
+The option `-d` is very helpful to run it in debug (preview) mode, then you will see what it will try to do (if you run the script without the `-d` argument).

 ### The WBEMextras (HP WBEM Extras for HP-UX) depot ###